samy-bouchentouf/LKB/README.md

 LKB AI Hub is a knowledge management platform designed for the Kastler Brossel Laboratory.

-The application centralizes, structures and enriches laboratory knowledge through:
+The platform centralizes, structures and enriches laboratory knowledge through:

 - Scientific publications
 - Technical component documentation